tbaschak/recipes/curries/red-lentil-curry.md

 Having the coconut milk ready to pour in once the curry spices are cooked with the onion and oil helps ensure you don't burn your mix.

 Delicious!

-### Variations

-*	Swap out red lentils for other types of lentils, or even split peas.
-*	Add more vegetable broth (or water), or less lentils to make more of a soup.
-*	Replace Thai peppers with other types of peppers for a milder dish (or remove some of all of the seeds using mostly just Thai pepper skin/flesh).
-Thai peppers with seeds make a dish thats hotter than a "5".